-Amex Aeroplan Reserve Cards: New Offers for Up to 140,000 Points!
+Amex Aeroplan Reserve Cards: Earn Up to 95,000 Points

-American Express has just updated the offers on its duo of premium Aeroplan co-branded credit cards – the American Express Aeroplan Reserve Card and the American Express Aeroplan Business Reserve Card – with up to 130,000 and 140,000 Aeroplan points up for grabs, respectively.
+American Express has just refreshed the offers available on its duo of premium Aeroplan co-branded credit cards – the American Express Aeroplan Reserve Card and the American Express Aeroplan Business Reserve Card – with up to 85,000 and 95,000 Aeroplan points up for grabs, respectively.

 In This Post

-American Express Aeroplan Reserve Card: 130,000 Aeroplan Points!
+American Express Aeroplan Reserve Card: 85,000 Aeroplan Points

-The American Express Aeroplan Reserve Card, Amex’s flagship premium Aeroplan co-branded card, has a new welcome bonus of up to 130,000 Aeroplan points.
-This is the second highest offer we’ve seen on the card since its debut in 2020.
+The American Express Aeroplan Reserve Card, Amex’s flagship premium Aeroplan co-branded card, comes with a welcome bonus of up to 85,000 Aeroplan points.

 With the current offer, the points are distributed as follows: